 The shipping industry accounts for around 90% of world trade carriage and is responsible for some 3% of global carbon emissions, making it one of the largest sectoral contributors to this challenge.
 As companies worldwide strive to meet more ambitious environmental goals, the need for sustainable alternatives within shipping is increasingly urgent.
-As part of its response, Meelunie has partnered with CarbonLeap to implement a fuel switch, substituting fossil fuels with used cooking oil to reduce emissions across its shipping operations.
+As part of its response, Meelunie has partnered with CarbonLeap to implement a fuel switch, substituting fossil fuels with biofuels to reduce emissions across its shipping operations.

 Meelunie has been carrying out fuel switches since 2020 but teamed up with CarbonLeap in 2022.
 “We joined forces with CarbonLeap to achieve a net-zero supply chain and accelerate innovations in the voluntary carbon market” explains Jeroen de Waaij, Meelunie’s Global Sustainability Manager.
 “Even before our partnership with CarbonLeap, for the Rotterdam – Hong Kong part of our value chain we were committed to a carbon volume that corresponds with the annual freight that we ship on that route.
 We chose Rotterdam – Hong Kong because this was the very first route on which Meelunie shipped products back in the earliest years of the company.
 More recently, we extended the focus to our Rotterdam – Shanghai shipping route, as this is an important trade lane for our Windmill products and our Chinese office is also located in Shanghai.
 And now we’re investigating the possibility of adding a trade lane to the US.
-CarbonLeap implement scalable emission reductions on our behalf by substituting fossil fuels with used cooking oil across modalities and geographies, thereby decarbonising a portion of our scope 3 emissions.
+CarbonLeap implement scalable emission reductions on our behalf by substituting fossil fuels with second generation biofuels made from, for example, used cooking oil or food waste stream across modalities and geographies, thereby decarbonising a portion of our scope 3 emissions.
 This reduces our carbon footprint by 80-90% on that route and is also sulphur-free.

 In its collaborations with the industry, Meelunie and CarbonLeap deploys the Mass Balance Principle when it comes to reducing emissions within the value chain.
 The principle holds that it doesn’t matter where in the atmosphere you reduce carbon, as the net impact on the atmosphere is the same.
 Given the challenges around shipping companies adopting biofuels as a viable fuel alternative, coupled with the logistical issues of having these fuels readily available in various ports, applying the Mass Balance Principle allows CarbonLeap to make the switch to more sustainable fuels in the most efficient locations.
 This ensures biofuels are used as effectively as possible, thus maximising the net effect of the carbon emission reductions.